Use Klara to message us any questions

 Depression: Expectations vs. Reality - Navigating this Personal Journey

 Depression is often misunderstood or misrepresented in popular culture and even by those who have not experienced it firsthand.
 Media depictions can create certain expectations that may not align with the complex reality of living with depression.
 In this blog post, we'll explore some common expectations about depression and compare them to the often harsh, yet essential, reality of this mental health condition.
-By acknowledging these differences, we hope to foster greater understanding and support for those who are living with depression.

 Expectation 1: Depression Is Just Feeling Sad